Lexiques et pédagogie

 Conclusion

-Understanding the nature of your soil lays the foundation for a healthy, productive, and resilient garden.
+Knowing the nature of your soil is laying the foundation for a healthy, productive, and resilient garden.
 In permaculture, we work with the soil, not against it.
-Observe, nourish, and protect : this is the true key to a vibrant vegetable garden.
+Observe, feed, protect: that is the real key to a living vegetable garden.

 📘 Want to go further?
-Discover our seeds for smart sowing, based on your soil.
+Discover our seeds to sow smartly, according to your terrain.

 Les bases du sol vivant : bactéries, champignons, micro-organismes